LeonYang95/LMTBench/README.md

-# LLM4UT
+# UTGen_LLM
 This is a project of LLM-based unit test generation.
-For a given Java project, LLM4UT generates unit tests for each **public** method in the project, one test class for each method.
+For a given Java project, UTGen_LLM generates unit tests for each **public** method in the project, one test class for each method.

 ## Program Structure
 The program is structured as follows: